netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 .. admonition:: Multipack shipments

-   Splitting the products / items into multiple packages is currently not supported by the DHL webservice.
+   Splitting the products / items into multiple packages is currently not supported by the DHL REST API.
 As an alternative, you can create several shipments for one order (partial shipment), see also `this tutorial <http://dhl.support.netresearch.de/support/solutions/articles/12000029044>`_.

 The button *OK* in the popup window is now enabled.
 When clicking it, the shipment will be transmitted to DHL and (if the transmission was successful) a shipping label will be retrieved.
-If there was an error, the message from the DHL webservice will be displayed, and you can correct the data accordingly, see also Troubleshooting_.
+If there was an error, the message from the DHL REST API will be displayed, and you can correct the data accordingly, see also Troubleshooting_.

 International shipments